haoxu07/AdmissionControlReference/README.md

   year={2019},
   organization={ACM}
 }
-## Overload Control for Scaling WeChat Microservices
+## 3.Overload Control for Scaling WeChat Microservices
 #### It manages overload at the microservice granule such that each microservice monitors its load status in real time and triggers load shedding in a collaborative manner among its relevant services when overload is detected.
    @inproceedings{zhou2018overload,
   title={Overload Control for Scaling WeChat Microservices},